|Academic Date||Winter Break –|

-At Khao Yai, we will also take an 8 kilometer hike through the jungle to a breathtaking waterfall that was featured in a Hollywood movie.
-There is an opportunity to see wild elephants in addition to gibbons, macaques, and exotic birds including the spectacular hornbills.
+At Khao Yai, we will also take an 10 kilometer hike through the jungle to a breathtaking waterfall that was featured in a Hollywood movie.
+There is an opportunity to see wild elephants in addition to gibbons, macaques, and exotic birds including the incredible hornbills.

 “We got to see some of the world’s most spectacular biodiversity in the jungle, in the sky, and under the sea!”
 Blair Mobley 2006-07